DavidGiard/Presentation-Slides/presentations/Azure Monitor and App Insights/demos/Demos.md

 ## Setup

-1. Create a web app.
+1. Create a web app in the portal
 2. Navigate to the web app
+3. Create an MVC web app locally choco install dotnet-sdk dotnet new mvc

 ## Demo